(Want to get involved? Please click a name & contact one of us)

-In recent years, Gary Shaw has been co-ordinating Wesleyan’s Digital and Computational Knowledge Initiative.
-His current research interests include the circulation of people, things, animals, and ideas in later medieval England and it is in this area that his interest in the Travelers Lab began.
+Within medieval history, Gary Shaw’s current research interests include the circulation of people, things, animals, and ideas in later medieval England and it is in this area that his interest in the Travelers Lab began.
 His current book project on this topic is tentatively called “Travelling to the Future.
 Networks of Modernity in Medieval England” and several aspects have spawned additional research plans that the Travelers Lab will attempt to pursue.
-These will include the Database of Medieval Mobility, The English Friars Settlement project, and the Episcopal Travel project, for details of which, stay tuned.
+These will include the Database of Medieval Mobility, The English Friars Settlement project, the Episcopal Travel project, and a project on aspects of judicial mobility, and a mapping of centres of accommodation and hospitality, for details of which, stay tuned.
 Methodologically, his labwork has so far made heavy use of GIS solutions but we anticipate further work involving increasing amounts of network analysis in the coming years.

 Jesse W. Torgerson (Assist.
 Professor of Letters, Medieval Studies, History, Wesleyan University)

 Jesse W. Torgerson runs the Constantinople Palimpsest project in conjunction with the Wesleyan course Constantinople: between Rome and Istanbul.
 Both project and course work to account for place (as a balance to historians’ predilection for time) within a historical survey, as lab team and students develop our database of surviving evidence for ‘Byzantine’ Constantinople (ca. 200-1500).

 A second ongoing project — Geography and Narrative in the Chronicle of Theophanes — explores the viability of digital tools (GIS, text-mining, quantitative text analysis, etc.) for plotting the “Conceptual Geography” of narrative texts.